oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_Network_Firewall_Deployment/IMPLEMENTATION.md

 The Oracle Enterprise Landing Zone(OELZ) is desgined to be deployed by tenancy administrator (any user that part of Administrator group).
 By Default, OELZ require tenancy amninstrator permissions in the tenancy to deploy Network Firewall, Network Firewall Policy and creation of compartment in the root compartment.

-## 2.2 Green Field and Brown Field Deployments

-## 2.3 Terraform State File
+## 2.2 Terraform State File

-When working with Terraform , as key considersation is how to manage the state of infrastructure.
-The desired state of the instrastructure is expressed in the local confgiuration file(tf file) and acatual state of the infrastructure is stored in the Terraform state file (terraform.tfstate).
+When working with Terraform , a key consideration is how to manage the state of the infrastructure.
+The desired state of the instrastructure is expressed in the local configuration file (tf file) and the actual state of the infrastructure is stored in the Terraform state file (terraform.tfstate).

-**- Terraform state must be protected against unintentional changes**: OELZ Network Firewall State will be stored in terraform.tfstate file(readable text).
-To ensure the accuracy of the OELZ deployes , do not update the state file manually.
-Let terraform manage it or use Terraform CLI state management commands if you need to make a manual change .
+**- Terraform state must be protected against unintentional changes**: OELZ Network Firewall State will be stored in terraform.tfstate file (readable text).
+To ensure the accuracy of the OELZ deployment , do not update the state file manually but let Terraform manage the update or use Terraform CLI state management commands if you need to make a manual change.
 Terraform automatically backs up the state file in *terraform.tfstate.backup* in the same folder as *terraform.tfstate*.
-Use that in case you cannot recover from a corrupted or lost *terraform.tfstate*.
+Use the Terraform state backup in case you cannot recover from a corrupted or lost *terraform.tfstate*.

-**- Terraform may overwrite changes made via other means to its managed resources**: when you provision infrastructure resources with Terraform, it is expected that those resources are going to be managed via Terraform.
-However, there are situations where quick changes are made outside Terraform, like via the OCI Console.
+**- Terraform may overwrite changes made via other means to its managed resources**: When you provision infrastructure resources with Terraform, it is expected that those resources are going to be managed via Terraform.
+However, there are situations where quick changes are made outside Terraform, for example via the OCI Console.
 If you resume using Terraform later, those changes will be detected and Terraform will inform you that those changes will be overwritten.
 You can either accept that or import those resource changes into the state file.
 Terraform can import existing resources into the state, but it does not generate configuration.
 Therefore, before importing existing resources, it is necessary to manually add the imported resources into the configuration files.
 This approach is recommended for advanced users only and is out of the scope of this document.

 # <a name="architecture"></a>3.
 Architecture

 This reference architecture helps enterprises achieve greater agility, scalability, and security in their cloud environments.
 One of the key features of Oracle Enterprise Landing Zone v2 is its modular architecture and the ability to implement the OCI Network Firewall natively, which allows enterprises to scale their cloud infrastructure quickly and easily.
 It also includes best practices for security and compliance, enabling enterprises to maintain a high level of security and meet regulatory requirements.
 OELZ feature information can be found
 [here](https://github.com/oracle-quickstart/oci-landing-zones/blob/main/templates/enterprise-landing-zone/Architecture_Guide.md).

 ![NFW Architecture](<../../images/OCI-NFW.jpg> "NFW Architecture")